Skip to main content

 Goods

 On entry-into-force of the Agreement, Australia and New Zealand bound (guaranteed) all tariffs on all Pacific island countries goods imports at zero.
-Pacific island countries have committed to liberalising tariffs - more information is available in the Trade in Goods fact sheet.
+Pacific island countries have committed to liberalise tariffs and more information is available in the Trade in Goods fact sheet.

-Under PACER Plus, Pacific island countries benefit from modernised rules of origin (ROO) and flexible product specific rules (PSR), allowing Pacific island country producers to obtain inputs from a range of external as well as domestic sources and still qualify for duty-free entry to Australia and New Zealand.
-This flexibility boosts opportunities for more domestic value adding.
+Pacific island countries will benefit from modernised Rules of Origin (ROO) and flexible product specific rules (PSR), allowing Pacific island country producers to obtain inputs from a range of external as well as domestic sources and still qualify for duty-free entry to Australia and New Zealand.
+This flexibility will boost opportunities for more domestic value adding.

-PACER Plus is supporting Pacific island countries to modernise their customs processes and procedures, in turn reducing the cost of importing and exporting and increasing opportunities for intra-Pacific island country and inter-regional trade.
+PACER Plus will support Pacific island countries to modernise their customs processes and procedures, in turn reducing the cost of importing and exporting and increasing opportunities for intra-Pacific island country and inter-regional trade.

-PACER Plus commits members to prepare and apply regulations, standards or procedures based on the World Trade Organization (WTO) Agreement on Technical Barriers to Trade, but only to the extent of their capacity for non-WTO Members.
-Meeting these standards increases opportunities for Pacific island countries in the global trading system, which is increasingly reliant on international standards and quality assurance.
+PACER Plus commits Parties to prepare and apply regulations, standards or procedures based on the World Trade Organization (WTO) Agreement on Technical Barriers to Trade, but only to the extent of their capacity for non-WTO Members.
+Meeting these standards will increase opportunities for Pacific island countries in the global trading system, which is increasingly reliant on international standards and quality assurance.

-Under PACER Plus, Australia and New Zealand are assisting Pacific island countries to improve their sanitary and phytosanitary (SPS) capabilities, so that they can convert access opportunities in Australian and New Zealand markets into actual trade gains.
+Under PACER Plus, Australia and New Zealand will assist Pacific island countries to improve their sanitary and phytosanitary (SPS) capabilities, so that they can convert access opportunities in Australian and New Zealand markets into actual trade gains.

 Services and Investment